-- Have guaranteed clinical supervision, practice and professional development.
-Once a month, you’ll attend a practice development day to ensure you maintain and strengthen your clinical expertise as a specialist nurse.
-Nurses receive clinical supervision in the morning.
-In the afternoon, you will hear speakers and presentations from colleagues, and take part in workshops or a journal club to reflect on your practice.
+- Have guaranteed clinical supervision, professional and practice development.
+Once a month, you’ll attend a professional and practice development day to ensure you maintain and strengthen your expertise as a specialist nurse.
+Nurses receive specialist clinical supervision in the morning.
+In the afternoon, you will have presentations from colleagues and external speakers, and take part in workshops or a journal club to reflect on your practice.
 This is supported and facilitated by the Admiral Nurse Professional and Practice Development Team.

 “We are the only specialised nursing group working within dementia care to focus on improving both the carer and the cared for person with dementia’s physical, psychological and emotional wellbeing.”

 - Develop your practice and increase your expertise.
-As an Admiral Nurse, you are supported to develop your knowledge and expertise.
-Admiral Nurses are supported with accessing relevant post graduate courses and develop professionally, informed by the Admiral Nurse competency framework.
-To solidify the expertise of our nurses, we’re working with University of Worcester to undertake an advanced practice module.
+As an Admiral Nurse, you are supported to develop your expertise and to access relevant training and development informed by the Admiral Nurse competency framework.
+“Being supported to expand practice boundaries through connections with Dementia UK makes Admiral Nursing unique.”

 “Being supported to expand practice boundaries through connections with Dementia UK makes Admiral Nursing unique.”

-- Join the Admiral Nurse Network.
-You’ll become part of a network of nurses who will support you.
-They can provide expert advice and tried and tested practical tips.
-You will meet colleagues at an annual forum and get support through our online discussion forums.
+- Join the Admiral Nurse network.
+You’ll become part of a network of nurses who will support you.by providing expert advice and support and tried and tested practical tips.
+You will meet other Admiral Nurse colleagues at an annual forum and get support through our online discussion forums.
+And special interest groups

 “I believe in the model and know that families can be empowered and their resilience strengthened by the relationship with the Admiral Nurse.”

 - Be part of a nurse-led service.
-Dementia UK’s CEO is a dual-registered nurse with over 35 years’ experience of developing and leading dementia specialist teams.
-Since Hilda Hayo joined the charity in 2013, we’ve seen a 40% increase in the number of Admiral Nurses in two years and aim to have 200 by the end of 2016.
-It’s an exciting time to be part of our growing team, which understands the everyday challenges you face in your role.
+Dementia UK’s CEO is a dual-registered nurse with over 37 years’ experience of developing and leading dementia specialist teams.
+Since Hilda Hayo joined the charity in 2013, we’ve seen a significant increase in the number of Admiral Nurses in the UK, an increase in the national profile of Dementia UK, and ongoing development of support services for Admiral Nursing.
+It’s an exciting time to be part of our growing team, which understands the everyday challenges you can face in your role as a nurse.